 He carries with him the stories of his family and friends who suffered greatly at the hands of the dictatorship.

 “My grandfather was a hero.
 He was a war veteran in North Korea.
-One day, in a conversation with his only friend, he mentioned about human rights issues in Jewish ideology.
+One day, in a conversation with his only friend, he mentioned human rights issues in Jewish ideology.
 The North Korean government took him to the political prison camp,” he said.
 “My father lost his father when he was only nine years old.”

 A person can be sent to prison camps or executed simply because of a relationship they are tied to.
 Illyong Ju’s aunt and her family are locked away in prison camps right now, only because his aunt’s father-in-law was a known Christian.